 - 3 1/2 ounces Parmigiano-Reggiano, grated

-- A few fresh oregano leaves, finely chopped
+- A few oregano leaves, finely chopped (optional)

 - Salt and freshly ground black pepper, to taste

-- 2. Beat all the ingredients in a bowl with a fork or a standing mixer until well combined.
-Transfer the mixture to the baking dish and bake until golden and puffed, 25 to 30 minutes, give or take a little depending on how shallow or deep your baking dish is.
+- Beat all the ingredients in a bowl with a fork or a standing mixer until well combined.
+Transfer the mixture to the baking dish and bake until golden and puffed, 25 to 30 minutes, give or take a little depending on how shallow or deep your baking dish.

-- 3. Let cool slightly prior to serving straight from the baking dish by the generous spoonful.
+- Let cool slightly prior to serving straight from the baking dish by the generous spoonful.
 (Okay, so you can serve the dip hot, but honestly, it's even more spectacular when allowed to cool somewhat.)

 Baked, puffy, and golden, this ricotta dip is wonderful with pita chips or veggie crudités.
 A quick whisk of the ingredients and a pour into the pan is all it takes to have this at the table in minutes.
 Try to use a shallow baking dish to maximize the amount of cheese that browns since the puffy crust is the most alluring part of this dip.
 It’s a cold-weather version of the Herbed Ricotta Dip that was a huge hit with my family.
 I omitted the chile since it would’ve been a turnoff for my kids.